 Some years ago, Netflix introduced technology that enabled it to figure out when people were using VPNs, but luckily, this doesn’t really work with premium VPNs.

-ExpressVPN is a service we’ve had success with unblocking Netflix in pretty much any market.
-Of course, it does not mean that it cannot happen for Netflix to figure out which IPs come from ExpressVPN and blacklist some of them, but it will certainly not work on all of them.
+NordVPN is a service we’ve had success with unblocking Netflix in pretty much any market.
+Of course, it does not mean that it cannot happen for Netflix to figure out which IPs come from NordVPN and blacklist some of them, but it will certainly not work on all of them.

 Why not use A free VPN instead?